Lacerations (Cuts) Without Stitches in Children

 Cover the area with an adhesive bandage or gauze pad if the area is on the hands or

-times a day and whenever it gets wet or dirty.
+day and whenever it gets wet or dirty.

 Check the area each day and keep it clean and dry.

 When should I call my child's healthcare provider?

 If your child's wound needs more than minor treatment, see your child's healthcare